Department of Health StudiesRamsden BuildingUniversity of HuddersfieldQueensgateHuddersfieldHD1 3DH

 - Spirituality in Health and Social Care

-- Supporting Learning in Practice (through distance learning)
+- Supporting Learning in Practice (M) (Distance Learning)

 The course is delivered at the University of Huddersfield, Queensgate Campus, Huddersfield, HD1 3DH.
 This course has multiple start dates: September and January depending on module choice.